 The primary mission of the BRHS shared resource is to consent, bank, and distribute biospecimens and offer standard and complex tissue analysis and tumor microarrays.
 It fulfills the basic, translational, and pre-clinical banking and molecular pathology needs of Rutgers Cancer Institute members and is central to Rutgers Cancer Institute's strategic plan.

-The Biorepository uses state of the art technologies for tissue analysis and professional interpretation under CAP guidelines.
+The Biorepository is certified by CAP and uses state-of-the-art technologies for tissue analysis and professional interpretation under CAP guidelines.
 In addition, the Biorepository serves as an “honest broker” and maintains the chain of custody for patient samples and their clinical annotations.

 Please consider including the names of individuals from the shared resource if they provided any intellectual input or additional effort.

 NIH Public Access Policy: Publications that result from services provided by this Shared Resource must be compliant with the NIH Public Access policy by submitting your paper to PubMed Central.
 Go to: https://publicaccess.nih.gov/submit_process.htm for PubMed Central's submission methods instructions.

 If you require additional guidance on how to properly acknowledge a single shared resource or multiple shared resources, you may contact Janet Bandoy, Shared Resources Coordinator.